Younger Thais grapple with cost of living

 Furthermore, 25% of respondents indicate they struggle to cover monthly expenses, lower than the global average of 36%, yet still reflective of persistent financial pressures.

-Twenty-seven percent of respondents expressed doubts about securing a financially stable retirement, compared with 42% globally.
+Some 27% of responses expressed doubts about securing a financially stable retirement, compared with 42% globally.

 Thailand's younger generations are focused on short-term financial stability, often prioritising immediate expenses over long-term financial planning, such as saving for retirement.